bennylope/bennylope.github.com/_posts/2015-10-11-haskell-todo.md

 sure).
 That includes explanation of concept as well as my language, which is almost certainly insufficiently precise even when it is accurate.

-Here's the full example as originally presented, however in my walkthrough I've rearragned the order to start with the entry point and go from there.
+Here's the full example as originally presented (the code on Gabriel's site has been updated a bit).
+In my walkthrough I've rearragned the order to start with the entry point and go from there.

 ```haskell
 putTodo :: (Int, String) -> IO ()